 The city’s DOT responded at the end of that month, acknowledging the high cost and duration of large scale rehabilitation but stating a more immediate plan would take effect.

-The first step in this long process was scheduled to take place in July, but inclement weather scuttled those plans, twice.
-The DOT completed the project the weekend Aug.
+The first step in this long process was scheduled to take place in July , but inclement weather scuttled those plans, twice .
+The DOT will make another attempt this weekend, from Aug.
 17 to Aug.
-20, completely shutting down bridge traffic for roughly 57 hours to resurface the length of the bridge.
+20 , completely shutting down bridge traffic for roughly 57 hours to resurface the length of the bridge.

 “We’re in the first phase of a three-phase plan.
 The first phase is for a two-inch asphalt surface to be installed,” said Costello, estimating the cost of resurfacing at about $500,000.